 Holiday desserts are also a great family activity, for when everyone has a bit of time off together over Christmas break.
 These Christmas-themed Holly Cupcakes are a perfect activity to do with your kids!

 Are you planning those holiday meals yet?
-While you’re here, be sure to grab this free collection of holiday recipes!
-It’s packed with vegetarian and vegan-friendly recipes that are perfect for your Christmas dinner.
+While you’re here, be sure to check out our brand new Vegan Christmas Cookbook!
+It’s packed with vegan-friendly recipes to make that Christmas dinner both easy and delicious.

 Let’s Make Holly Christmas Cupcakes!